chakra-ui/chakra-ui/packages/form-control/migration.md

 - `FormControl` now exposes most of it's internal functions and hooks so you can leverage in building custom components.

-- Now export `useField`, the hook you can consume in any custom form elements you build.
+- Now export `useFormControl`, the hook you can consume in any custom form elements you build.

 - We've improved the accessibility of the `FormControl` component.
 Here are the
   changes: